anxuae/pih2o/README.rst

 Circuit diagram
 ---------------

-Here is the soil moisture sensor specification used for this project:
+Soil moisture sensor specification used for this project (the number is up to you but the following diagram is for up to 4 max):

 ==================== ==================================
 Parameter            Value